Nutmeg: Spice

-Nutmeg and mace have similar sensory qualities, with nutmeg having a slightly sweeter and mace a more delicate flavour.
+Nutmeg and mace have similar sensory qualities, with nutmeg having a slightly sweeter and mace a more delicate flavor.
 Mace is often preferred in light dishes for the bright orange, saffron-like hue it imparts.
-Nutmeg is used for flavouring many dishes.
+Nutmeg is used for flavoring many dishes.
 Whole nutmeg can also be ground at home using a grater specifically designed for nutmeg or a multi-purpose grating tool.

 In Indonesian cuisine, nutmeg is used in dishes such as spicy soups including variants of soto, konro, oxtail soup, sup iga (ribs soup), bakso, and sup kambing.
 It is also used in gravy for meat dishes, such as semur, beef stew, ribs with tomato, and European derived dishes such as bistik (beef steak), rolade (minced meat roll), and bistik lidah (beef tongue steak).

-In Indian cuisine, nutmeg is used in many sweet, as well as savoury, dishes.
-In Kerala Malabar region, grated nutmeg is used in meat preparations and also sparingly added to desserts for the flavour.
+In Indian cuisine, nutmeg is used in many sweet, as well as savory, dishes.
+In Kerala's Malabar region, grated nutmeg is used in meat preparations and also sparingly added to desserts for the flavor.
 It may also be used in small quantities in garam masala.

 In traditional European cuisine, nutmeg and mace are used especially in potato and spinach dishes and in processed meat products; they are also used in soups, sauces, and baked goods.
 It is also commonly used in rice pudding.
 In Dutch cuisine, nutmeg is added to vegetables such as Brussels sprouts, cauliflower, and string beans.
 Nutmeg is a traditional ingredient in mulled cider, mulled wine, junket and eggnog.
 In Scotland, mace and nutmeg are usually both ingredients in haggis.
 In Italian cuisine, nutmeg is used as part of the stuffing for many regional meat-filled dumplings like tortellini, as well as for the traditional meatloaf.

 Nutmeg is a common spice for pumpkin pie and in recipes for other winter squashes, such as baked acorn squash.
 In the Caribbean, nutmeg is often used in drinks, such as the Bushwacker, Painkiller, and Barbados rum punch.
 Typically, it is a sprinkle on top of the drink.